The Ladder (album)

-The Ladder is the eighteenth studio album by the English progressive rock band Yes.
-It was released in September 1999 on Eagle Records and is their only studio album recorded with six full time members, following the addition of keyboardist Igor Khoroshev two years prior.
-The album originated in 1998 when the band visited Vancouver, Canada while touring their previous album, Open Your Eyes (1997).
-They met producer Bruce Fairbairn, who agreed to work with them on a follow-up album which was recorded at Armoury Studios.
-During the final recording and mixing sessions Fairbairn died unexpectedly of a heart attack, and Yes dedicated the album to him.
+The Ladder is the eighteenth studio album by the English progressive rock band Yes, released in September 1999 on Eagle Records.
+It is their only studio album recorded with six full time members and their last with keyboardist Igor Khoroshev.

+The band met with Canadian producer Bruce Fairbairn in 1998 while touring their previous album Open Your Eyes (1997), who agreed to produce their next studio album at Armoury Studios in Vancouver.
+They spent four months producing a demo tape of new songs, which saw the group work collectively on the music for the first time in a while.
+The album features a variety of world instruments performed by Randy Raine-Reusch.
+Fairbairn died from a sudden heart attack during the final recording and mixing sessions, after which Yes dedicated The Ladder to him.

-The Ladder received a warm reception from critics who saw the album as a return to creative form from the band.
+The Ladder received a warm reception from critics who saw the album as a return to creative form.
 It reached a peak of No. 36 on the UK Albums Chart and No. 99 on the US Billboard 200.
-Three singles were released, "Homeworld (The Ladder)", "Lightning Strikes", and "If Only You Knew"; the former was used in the 1999 real-time strategy PC game Homeworld.
-Yes supported the album with their 1999–2000 world tour, during which Khoroshev was fired from the group, while guitarist Billy Sherwood left following the tour's conclusion.
+Three singles were released: "Homeworld (The Ladder)", "Lightning Strikes", and "If Only You Knew"; the first was used in the 1999 real-time strategy PC game Homeworld.
+After touring the album worldwide in 1999 and 2000, Sherwood left the band.